fkivela/HVCtl/doc/sphinx/_build/html/_sources/usage.rst.txt

 ...........................

 Here the -s argument hasn't been given, and HVCtl uses a more advanced UI.
-The bottom of the UI is an interactive command-line interface identical to the one above, but the top part contains a screen showing the current status of the HV PSU.
+The bottom of the UI is an interactive command-line interface identical to the one above, but the top part contains a screen showing the current status of the HV generator.
 The command-line interface can be scrolled using the mouse wheel, clicking the scroll bar next to the command-line interface, or clicking the arrow buttons above and below the scroll bar.

 ::